 We introduce take-away meals, which can be lunches that can have drinks, juices and desserts although the price of these is not included in the menu.

-In relation to what we had done previously, we considered a different distribution of the quantities sold for each of the standard menus.
+In relation to Sales Plan that we had done previously, we considered a different distribution of the quantities sold for each of the type menus.

 |Nr of Dishes / day||Prices of dishes with VAT||Total / Day|

 With this distribution, the average value of the lunch menu price was € 9,40 with VAT included, ie € 8,17 without VAT.
 We consider that the meal has an average VAT of 15%.

 We also consider the sale of confectionery and breakfasts under the same take-away regime and special brunches by advance order.

 We put these new sales assumptions on the spreadsheet and also in Year 1, the beginning of our project, a value lower than Year 2 in which the business, it is expected, is at cruising speed.

 |INCOME||People per day||Price per unit without VAT||Nº Days, events per year||Total Year 1||Total Year 2|

 |Beverages, Juices, Desserts Take Away||30||€4,07||300||€ 18||€ 36|

 |Special Brunches||40||€24,39||50||€ 36||€ 48|

 Direct costs or variable costs are slightly different from what we had planned.